HoangNguyennnnnnn/WaveMeshDf/TROUBLESHOOTING.md

 ```

 **Solution:**
-This is automatically handled now!
+This is automatically handled!
 The code falls back to a simple SDF method.
-You'll see:

 ```
 ⚠ mesh_to_sdf failed (NoSuchDisplayException), using simple method...